 Adobe created the PDF file type, and the PDF format is used for sharing books, guides, and articles all around the world.
 PDF documents typically contain text and images, although they can also contain video and audio clips.

 The PDF file format is an industry standard for tech manuals and many books.
 This is because PDF documents can be opened on just about any computer or mobile device.
 They have replaced the physical manual as we know it.
 So chances are you’ll use hundreds of PDF files in your time.
+We also have a round up of the best free PDF editors for Mac here.

 The PDF format is baked right inside the Mac OS X operating system, so you can preview, open, and edit PDF documents without having to install any other apps.
 You can open PDF documents in Mac OS X Preview, and it’s packed full of secret and hidden features.
 Here are some of the best tips we know for using PDF documents in Mac OS X: